Best Dog Breath Sprays

 This four in one dental dog spray offers multiple benefits: it prevents plaque and tartar buildup, boosts their immune system inside, and controls the bacteria that cause bad breath and instantly deodorizes bad breath.
-Made in the USA, this proprietary natural formula can help even dogs who have tartar build-up with regular use- just be sure to combine it with regular brushing for best effects.
+Made in the USA with essential oils, this proprietary natural formula can help even dogs who have tartar build-up with regular use- just be sure to combine it with regular brushing for best effects.

 Reasons for bad breath in dogs